-For instance, the Windows 10 Anniversary Update v1607 gives you 10 days before which you have the option to rollback to the previous build or version.
-After 10 days the option to go back wouldn’t be available as the respective folders are cleared automatically.
+For instance, the Windows 10 feature updates give you 10 days time to rollback to the previous build or version if needed.
+After 10 days, the option to go back wouldn’t be available as the respective folders are cleared automatically.
 If you’ve upgraded to Windows 10 from Windows 7 or 8, the previous Windows installation folder (Windows.old) is retained for 30 days.

-After the stipulated time (days), the corresponding folders will be wiped out automatically by Windows.
-These are the folders that would be emptied:
+After the stipulated time (10 days), the corresponding folders will be wiped out automatically by Windows.
+These are the folders that would be emptied automatically:

 - Windows10Upgrade (this applies if you used the upgrade assistant tool)